speckleworks/SpeckleRevitReboot/readme.md

 ## Structure

-SpeckleCore - submodule of Speckle .net core sdk SpeckleRevitReboot - the main beast containing revit logics SpeckleRevitUiBase - submodule, the base ui. a cefsharp based app. see notes here: https://github.com/didimitrie/SpeckleUi
+- `SpeckleCore` - submodule of Speckle .net core sdk
+- `SpeckleRevitReboot` - the main beast containing revit logics
+- `SpeckleRevitUiBase` - submodule, the base ui. a cefsharp based app. see notes [here](https://github.com/didimitrie/SpeckleUi).

 Note: this repo should have nothing to do with an object model (object definitions).
 Those should be grouped under a speckle kit.

 ## Generic dev notes: